Timeline of crimes involving the Order of Nine Angles: 2024

-ONA and 764 member Richard Densmore (aka "Rabid"), a US Marine was arrested on January 31, 2024, in Kaleva, Michigan, and faced possible life in prison for sexual exploitation of a child and possession of child sexual abuse material.
+ONA and 764 adherent Richard Densmore (aka "Rabid"), a US Marine, was arrested on January 31, 2024, in Kaleva, Michigan, and faced possible life in prison for sexual exploitation of a child and possession of child sexual abuse material.
 According to the motion by the Department of Justice, Densmore would stream mutilation and sexual abuse of children.
 Densmore already had a prior conviction for a sexual offense involving a minor.
 In November 2024 Densmore was sentenced to 30 years in prison.
-A Lethbridge teen who is a member of 764 was charged with making and distributing child sexual abuse material and making of explosives in February 2024.
-764 member Kyle Spitze, who was involved in a domestic dispute which lead to a death in a shootout with the police, was arrested by US Marshals on February 21, 2024.
-According to Wired, Spitze possessed child sexual abuse material of a 12-year-old girl he had forced her to partake in and had victimized a number of girls as young as 10 years old.

-Another leading member of 764, Kierre Anthony Cutler ("MK Ultra"), possessed what was described as "over 700 images of the worst child exploitation [Det.
-Brasco] has observed in his career.
-Nearly every image of child sexual exploitation showed the child to be bound or restrained and in many cases an element of sadism was observed."
-764 member Vincent Charlton of Gateshead pleaded guilty to making child porn with a 13-year-old girl.

-Sergey Chulkov ("Nosferatu") allegedly raped a 14-year-old girl — several times in his car, then in an apartment on Moscow Zavodskaya Street.
-Chulkov is a member of a Russian nexion according to the police, was arrested with ONA literature and was tattooed with satanic occult symbols.
+Sergey Chulkov ("Nosferatu") allegedly raped a 14-year-old girl several times in his car, then in an apartment on Moscow Zavodskaya Street.
+Chulkov is a member of a Russian nexion according to the police, was arrested with ONA literature, and was tattooed with satanic occult symbols.

 Declan George Candiani was arrested by counter-terrorism forces while attempting to leave for Finland with another person on August 13, 2024.
 Candiani allegedly possessed Nazi and O9A books and tattoos, and claimed to the investigators he had made a pact with the Devil and was "possessed".
 Candiani is charged with possessing terrorist material like No Lives Matter and Maniac Murder Cult guides to perpetrating mass shootings, stabbings and car ramming attacks.

-764 member Baron "Convict" Martin, 20, of Tucson, Arizona was arrested in December 2024 for production of child porn.
-According to US Justice Department Martin also forced multiple children to mutilate themselves in addition to sexual abuse, for example "Martin directed [a] minor child to cut certain designs into her body to include swastikas and satanic symbols".
-Martin allegedly paid $3,000 to have his minor victim's grandmother murdered.
+In 2025 Candiani was sentenced to 23 months in prison for "collection of information likely to be useful for terrorism".